apalania/COADREADx/README.md

  - Ashok Palaniappan

 License:
-The code in this repository, including all code samples in the notebooks listed above, is released under the the CC-BY-NC-ND license.
-Read more at [Creative Commons](https://creativecommons.org/licenses/by-nc-nd/3.0/us/legalcode).
+The code in this repository, including all code samples in the scripts listed above, is released under the BSD 3-Clause License.
+Read more at the [Open Source Initiative](https://opensource.org/licenses/MIT).

 ### For more information
 Contact [Ashok Palaniappan](mailto:apalania@scbt.sastra.edu)